-Children find describing What's Wrong pictures to be a fun carryover activity for articulation, grammar and vocabulary.
-An instant smile appears when a child is shown a picture of the Statue of Liberty holding an ice cream sundae!
-This speech and language task also allows … [Read more...]
+Children find describing What's Wrong pictures a fun carryover activity for articulation, grammar, and vocabulary.
+When a child is shown a picture of the Statue of Liberty holding an ice cream sundae, an instant smile appears!
+This speech and language task also allows a child … [Read more...]

 Pacifiers and Articulation